 Signs Your Spouse Has Hoarding Disorder

-• The mess affects your daily life at home.
-For example, cooking and eating together in the kitchen is a difficult task from the build up of items.
+- The mess affects your daily life at home.
+For example, cooking and eating together in the kitchen is a difficult task because of the build-up of items.

-• The items and behaviour effect your friends and family, especially if they visit your home.
+- The items and behaviour affect your friends and family, especially if they visit your home.

-• Your partner suffers previous disorders such as ADD, anxiety, or depression.
+- Your partner suffers from previous disorders such as ADD, anxiety, or depression.

 How to Cope